KarimDahawy/Path-Planning/README.md

 The Vehicle was able to keep the same lane even while passing between two cars.
 ![alt text][image5]

 #### 2.6 The car is able to change lanes
+The vehicle was able to change lanes smoothly when there's an obstacle in its way.
 ![alt text][image6]

 ### 3. Reflection
 ---------------------------